Hans0124SG/Hans0124SG.github.io/_posts/2020-10-28-hi-there-this-is-wang-han.md

 - Healthcare Analytics
 - Healthcare AI Datathon
 - Web Crawling & Data Analysis
-- Robotics Education in Juniors
+- AI & Robotics Education in Juniors
 - Life in Singapore
 - Life thoughts
 - Combating with Depression
 - Personal Investing Experience
-- Quantitative Trading
 - Life hacks and anything I find interesting

 If you would like to subscribe to my posts, please join my mailing list at the bottom of the page, and you get an email whenever I post new blogs.